Tuesday, January 11, 2011

 missionarlington.org- The Good Samaritan (scroll down to Preschool Lesson)

-missionarlington.org- The Kind Man (scroll down to Preschool Lesson)
+missionarlington.org- The Story of the Good Samaritan (scroll down to Preschool Lesson)

 newchurchvineyard.org- Good Samaritan lesson

 Movie- Veggie Tales: Accepting and Helping- Are You My Neighbor?
 The Story of Flibber-o-loo (The Good Samaritan) 15 min) and ask questions:

 Introduce movie: What does loving your neighbor really mean?